What is an EEG?

 Addiction is a complex disease involving both our genetic make-up as well as our environment and learned behaviors.
 Unlike other diseases involving genetics, addiction is not confined to one mutated gene, but instead is multi-genetic, meaning it involves the combined gene expression of several hundred genes.
 Substances such as alcohol, cocaine, heroin and amphetamines can cause strong and persistent neuroadaptive changes by creating an excess of the gene regulatory mechanisms that lead to addiction.
 With that being said, addiction is a disease that requires precise, scientific measurement and intervention in order to get to the root of the problem.

 Any type of prolonged drug consumption affects us on a genetic level, and can influence how the cells in our brain communicate and interact with each other.
 In individuals with substance use disorders, their cognitive thinking and reward systems have deviated from that of normal people.
-At The Florida House Experience, we believe that addiction is a disease and should be treated as one.
+At FHE Health, we believe that addiction is a disease and should be treated as one.
 That includes using the most modern diagnostic tools available to accurately identify and address the problem.